-• The use of alcohol or drugs may, but does not automatically, affect a person's ability to consent to sexual contact.
-The consumption of alcohol or drugs may create a mental incapacity if the nature and degree of the intoxication go beyond the stage of merely

-- A violation of the sexual misconduct policy includes having sexual contact with someone who is mentally incapacitated or has reached incapacitation due to the consumption of drugs or alcohol.
-A guideline to gauge another individual's incapacitation is if another reasonable, sober person would know the individual in question's incapacitation. - The use of alcohol, drugs or other impairment does not minimize or excuse an accused individual's responsibility or involvement in cases of sexual misconduct. - Incapacitation may also occur when someone is unconscious, asleep, or has been involuntarily restrained.
+- The use of alcohol or drugs may affect a person's ability to consent to sexual acts.
+The consumption of alcohol or drugs may create a mental incapacity if the nature and degree of the influence go beyond the stage of merely reduced inhibition and reach a point in which the victim does not understand the nature and consequences of the sexual act.
+In this event, the person cannot give consent.
+Consent can never be given when a person is under the influence of a date-rape drug, such as Rohypnol, Ketamine, GHB, etc. - A violation of the sexual misconduct policy includes having sexual contact with someone who is mentally incapacitated or has reached incapacitation due to the consumption of drugs or alcohol.
+A guideline to gauge someone's incapacitation is if another reasonable, sober person would recognize the individual in question's incapacitation. - The use of alcohol, drugs or other substances does not minimize or excuse an accused individual's responsibility or involvement in cases of sexual misconduct. - Incapacitation may also occur when someone is unconscious, asleep or has been involuntarily restrained.

 Coercion is defined as an unreasonable amount of pressure to engage in sexual activity.
 Coercive behavior is not the same as seduction.
-Coercion begins when a person continues to pressure another individual into sexual acts when it is clear that the person does not want to be seduced or convinced into engaging in sexual activity.
+Coercion begins when a person continues to pressure another individual into sexual acts when it is clear the person does not want to be seduced or convinced into engaging in sexual activity.